lunarcoffee/lucent/README.md

 When evaluating the template, lucent will replace those placeholders with the actual status code of the response.

-For loop-like placeholders are declared with an asterisk (`*`), a name, and a nested HTML template within square brackets (i.e. `*name[template]`).
-The name should correspond with the name of a variable holding multiple values, like a list.
+Collection placeholders are declared with an asterisk (`*`), a name, and a nested HTML template within square brackets (i.e. `*name[template]`).
+The name should correspond with the name of a variable holding multiple values (a collection), like a list.
 When generating the page, lucent will iterate through each value, evaluating the given template for each variable.
 The resulting snippets of HTML are concatenated to form the placeholder's value.

 For example, see the default `dir_listing.html` template (slightly modified here):